LeanKit-Labs/riaktive/README.md

 	}
 } );
 ```

-## Roadmap
- * Automatically track a list of buckets created in a Riak bucket and provide a simple call to fetch them

 ## Missing
 If you see promise here but are disappointed about the lack of support for the following list, feel free to contribute: